mLewisLogic/despec/docs/system/phase-0-foundation.md

 **Performance**: 87.55 ops/second under high contention (50 concurrent operations)

 **Design Philosophy**:
-> This implementation is optimized for the common despec use case: a single agent (human or AI) operating on specifications at a time.
+> This implementation is optimized for the common xdd use case: a single agent (human or AI) operating on specifications at a time.
 Lock directories provide good mutual exclusion on local filesystems through mkdir()'s exclusive create semantics.
 While not ACID-guaranteed, this is sufficient for preventing accidental concurrent modifications during normal single-agent operation.

 #### 3. InputValidator (`src/shared/input-validator.ts`)